 What do you serve at a Fourth of July party?
 Whether it's a smaller gathering or a big backyard cookout, it's best to have all bases covered.

-To celebrate our country's Independence Day, here are 50 of our best Fourth of July food ideas.
+To celebrate our country's Independence Day and the amazing food that lends itself to summer fun, here are our very best Fourth of July food ideas.

-Get a gorgeous dip on the table with Samah Dada's recipe.
-Smooth, creamy and flavorful, this can be an easy finger food for the Fourth served with a variety of sides, from pita chips to flatbread to crunchy and colorful veggies.
+Smooth, creamy and vibrant, this dip can be an easy finger food for the Fourth served with a variety of sides, from pita chips to flatbread to crunchy and colorful veggies.

 Stuffed with creamy avocado, chopped egg, tomatoes and crisp lettuce, these bite-sized bacon cups are the perfect way to enjoy a classic Cobb salad.